sdmytrievs/arango-cpp/README.md

 # jsonArango

-A lightweight ArangoDB client C++ library, capable of CRUD and query operations with several databases and many collections on local and/or remote ArangoDB instances at the same time.
+This is a lightweight ArangoDB client C++ library, providing CRUD and query operations using several databases and many collections on local and/or remote ArangoDB instances at the same time.

-## What jsonArango does?
+## What jsonArango can do?

 ### _ArangoDBCollectionAPI_
 * Use methods from this API for manipulating collections and documents within the database.
 The Collection API is valid for all Collection instances, regardless of their type (vertices or edges).